beckgael/Mean-Shift-LSH/README.md

 * **cmin**  is the threshold under which clusters with fewer than cmin members are merged with the next nearest cluster.
 * **normalisation** is a flag if the data should be first normalized (X-Xmin)/(Xmax-Xmin)  before clustering.
 * **w** is a uniformisation constant for LSH.
-* **ratioToStop** is the percentage of data that need to not have converged in order to considere to stop gradient ascent iterations.
+* **ratioToStop** is the percentage of data that need to not have converged in order to considere to stop gradient ascent iterations, set to 1.0 to disable it.
 * **yStarIter** is the maximum number of iterations in the gradient ascent in the mean shift update.
 * **epsilon1** is the threshold under which we considere a mod to have converged.
 * **epsilon2** is the threshold under which two final mean shift iterates are considered to be in the same cluster.